People are using the Keyword Golden Ratio and they’re getting great results. The results I saw for my own niche sites are ridiculous.

 *where the LMS is 250 or less

-If you need more explanation, here are two videos:
+If you need more explanation, here are a few videos:

 - Keyword Golden Ratio for Amazon Affiliate Sites.
 This video breaks down the concept of the KGR.